jmartindg/GymZone/README.md

 A gym website with landing page, login, and register page.

-**NOTE: This is only a front-end project there are no backend functionality in this project.**
+**NOTE: This is only a front-end project there are no back-end functionality in this project.**

 ## Technologies Used